SpineEventEngine/documentation/_diagrams/README.md

 ## Export SVG

 1. Select the diagram artboard.
-2. Go to the right sidebar;
+2. Go to the right sidebar.
-3. Click the "Make exportable" button (needs to be done only once for the artboard);
+3. Click the "Make exportable" button (needs to be done only once for the artboard).
 4. Select the `SVG` file format and click "Export Selected..." at the bottom of the panel.